-We have been committed to our customers and their landscaping since 2008.
+We have been committed to our customers and their landscaping since becoming a licensed landscaping contractor in 2008.
 We are on a mission to make landscaping easier, more transparent, honest, and affordable.
+We work with our customers to set a new standard for their landscaping.

 Per Nevada law (NRS and NAC 555); companies and each individual spraying for weed control needs a license through the Nevada Department of Agriculture.
 It is not included in any other license.